AlexRava/-Data-engineering-NYC-Traffic-Collision/README.md

 The etl is developed in Pyspark.

 2 notebooks are present:
-- data_exploration: a notebook for checking data, cleaning and more in general exploring data.
+- workspace/data_exploration: a notebook for checking data, cleaning and more in general exploring data.
-- etl: a notebook where data is read in spark, cleaned, transformed, merged with other data, new kpis are created and aggregation performed
+- workspace/etl: a notebook where data is read in spark, cleaned, transformed, merged with other data, new kpis are created and aggregation performed

 input dataset:
 - workspace\dataset\Motor_Vehicle_Collisions_-_Crashes.csv
 - https://date.nager.at/Api

 The result dataset of the pyspark transformations performed is stored as parquet in:
-- /output
+- workspace/output

 To run the notebooks and reproduce the results you need to instantiate a docker container.
 The docker image is "jupyter/pyspark-notebook" that let you run a jupiter notebook with spark installed.
 run: